brajeshwar/brajeshwar.github.io/_posts/2005/2005-03-20-max-india-2005-bangalore.md

----
-layout: post
-title: MAX India 2005, Bangalore
+# MAX India 2005, Bangalore
----

 I was able to sneak in for the Second day session of the Asia MAX 2005 routine going on; at the India MAX 2005, Bangalore.
 Bill Perry's session on Mobile Flashlite Development and its potential was one of the attractive highlight of that day.